Constraint effective action and critical correlation functions at fixed magnetization: Implementation of the FRG approach

 The number $Z_k$ is necessary to take into account the anomalous dimension $\eta$ of the field.
 It is defined by the renormalization condition $\tilde\cZ_k(0)=1$ and at criticality $\partial_t Z_k \propto k^{-\eta}$.
 In dimensionless variables, the flow reaches a fixed point as $k$ goes to zero when the initial condition is tuned to criticality.
 In practice, we tune the initial condition close to criticality, and first run the flow down to some mesoscopic scale $k^*$, taken to be small with respect to the ultraviolet scales (e.g. inverse lattice spacing) and at which the potentials are very close to their fixed point values.
 We introduce the RG time $t=\ln(k/k^*)$.
 Length scales are measured in units of ${k^*}^{-1}$.

 Numerically, we integrate the flow equations using the explicit Euler method with a RG time step of $10^{-4}$.
 For the field dependence of the potential, we change to the variable $\tilde\rho=\tilde s^2/2$ and use an evenly spaced grid of two hundred points between $\rho=0$ and $\tilde{\rho}_{\text{max}}$.
-We used the so-called strict implementation of DE2, where all terms of order four or more in momental are dropped from the intergrals defining the flow equations (e.g., $|\p|^4$, $|\q|^4$, $\q^2\p^2$).
+We used the so-called strict implementation of DE2, where all terms of order four or more in momenta are dropped from the integrals defining the flow equations (e.g., $|\p|^4$, $|\q|^4$, $\q^2\p^2$).
+However, we keep products of $\cDelta_{2,k}'$, which essentially play the role of a modification of the effective potential, in terms of the flow equation involving two $\cGamma^{(3)}_k$.
 Results with those parameters are stable up to at least five digits.

-We now discuss implementation details specific to the problem of the determination of the rate function and working with a system of a finite size $L^d$.
-To investigate critical physics we take $L\gg {k^*}^{-1}$.
+We now discuss implementation details specific to the problem of determining the rate function and working with a system of a finite size $L^d$.
+To investigate critical physics, we take $L\gg {k^*}^{-1}$.
 The finite size of the system implies that the momenta are discrete: in dimensionless variables $\tilde\q = 2\pi\n/kL$ with $\n \in \mathbb{Z}^d$.
 In the flow equations \eqref{eq:flowcU} and \eqref{eq:flow_2vertex_check}, $\partial_t R_k(\q)$ acts as an ultraviolet regulator and only modes with $|\q| \lesssim c k$ (with $c$ some constant) contribute to the sums, which include a number $O((kL)^{d})$ of terms.
 At the beginning of the flow, $k \gg L^{-1}$ makes directly computing the sums not tractable numerically.
 Rather, we remark that the difference between two consecutive modes $\Delta q = 2\pi/kL$ is small and approximate sums with integrals, e.g.

 Since the initial conditions $\cU_{k=k^*}(\rho)$, $\cZ_{k=k^*}(\rho)$ and $\cDelta_{2,k=k^*}(\rho)=0$ are the same as the potentials $U_{k=k^*}(\rho)$ and $Z_{k=k^*}(\rho)$ in the thermodynamic limit, at the beginning of the flow ($kL \gg 1$) the flow equations are identical, up to $O(1/(kL)^d)$ terms.